vmware/vidm-saml-toolkit/README.md

 ## Samples

-We provided three samples, to show how the toolkit works.
+We provided four samples, to show how the toolkit works.

 ### Sample_AuthServer
 [Sample_AuthServer](Sample_AuthServer/) is a demo of using vIDM as SP.
 You can start your